Neyyattinkara

-Neyyattinkara is a municipal town in Thiruvananthapuram district, Kerala, India.
+Neyyattinkara is a municipal town situated 18 km south east of Thiruvananthapuram city and about 30 km south of Nedumangad in Thiruvananthapuram district, Kerala, India.
 It also serves as the administrative headquarters of Neyyattinkara taluk.
 Nestled along the banks of the Neyyar River, one of the district's principal rivers, the town derives its name from its location, with 'Neyyatinkara' in Malayalam translating to 'the shore of the river Neyyar.'
-Neyyattinkara ranks as the second most densely populated municipality in the district, following Varkala.
-Notably, the Vizhinjam International Seaport Thiruvananthapuram is situated within Neyyattinkara Taluk."
+Notably, the Vizhinjam International Seaport Thiruvananthapuram is situated within Neyyattinkara taluk."

 Etymology

 The town derives its name from its location, with 'Neyyatinkara' in Malayalam translating to 'the banks of the river Neyyar.'

 Administration

 The town comes under the purview of Neyyattinkara Municipality.
 It also comes under the Neyyatinkara Assembly Constituency which inturn comes under the Thiruvananthapuram Lok Sabha Constituency.
 The town is mostly residential, with many government and service sector establishments.
 The standard and generally accepted abbreviations of Neyyattinkara are NTA (used by general public) or NYY (used by Indian railway) and NTKA used by Kerala State Electricity Board.